-A Taste of the Old West at the Sky Ranch
+An Authentic Taste of the Old West, Overlooking a Peaceful Meadow and Towering Pines at the Sky Ranch.

 This is a truly unique mountain home, for travelers who want to experience the spirit of a bygone age.

-The Cabin was built in 1870 to house a family during the days of a local Gold Rush, which featured such legendary characters as "Lucky Baldwin."
+The Cabin was built in 1870 to house a family during the days of the local Gold Rush, which featured such legendary characters as "Lucky Baldwin."

-After the paydirt ran out, the Gold Rush Cabin became the homestead of a Swiss woman, who paid $25 for it and called it home from 1915 until 1988.
+After the paydirt ran out, the Gold Rush Cabin became the homestead of a Swiss woman, who bought it for $25 and called it home from 1915 until 1988.

 Based on the listings at the Old Houses website, this is the oldest wooden building in Southern California.